Your Top FIY Tips Published 16/04/2012

 General Fix It Yourself Tips:

 Don't get in over your head.
 As Chrissie recommends: "If it's currently broken, having a try at fixing it will not make it any more broken than it already is.
 If there's lots of wires involved, think about giving in and calling an electrician - don't put yourself in danger."

 Make sure to switch off and unplug appliances from the mains before working on them, and wear protective gear to keep vulnerable bits such as fingers, eyes, and ears safe.

 Many fix-it fans suggest that lighting your work with an LED torch can make life easier.
-If you don't have enough spare hands, tools with built-in LED lights might help make life easier.
+If you don't have enough spare hands, tools with built-in LED lights might help.

 Keep any screws, nuts, and bolts that you've removed in containers nearby to make sure you don't lose them.
-Adrienne suggests "putting each screw in ice cream cartons marked with their position."
+Adrienne suggests "putting each screw in ice cream cartons marked with their position helps."

-If your cooker's knob or button has come off, Barbara has tried and tested a thrifty fix: "rather than pay for an expensive call out I secured the knob by placing cling film underneath it."
+If your cooker knob or button has come off, Barbara has tried and tested a thrifty fix: "rather than pay for an expensive call out, I secured the knob by placing cling film underneath it."
 That may help hold the button on once you reattach it.